Yiling-J/tablepilot/README.md

 - **fill_mode**: Specifies how the column is populated.
 Possible values:
 	- `"ai"`: AI will generate values for this column.
 	- `"pick"`: Values are picked from an existing source (e.g., a list of cuisines).
-- **context_length** (Optional): Defines how many previous values in this column will be sent to the LLM when generating a new row.
+- **context_length** (Optional): Defines how many previous values in this column will be sent to the LLM when generating a new batch of rows.
 This helps provide context for the generation.
 If you aim for diverse results, using tag-like columns from the source may be more effective than increasing the context length.
 The context_length parameter is best used to ensure consistency in generation format and should typically remain moderate rather than excessively large.
 - **source** (Optional): Specifies the source to pull data from when `fill_mode` is set to `"pick"`.
 This should match a source name defined in the `sources` section (e.g., `"cuisines"`).

 **Additional Fields for `pick` Mode**